Elijah-JS/Anime_House/README.md

 ## Project Overview

-Rotten Senpai is a web and mobile application designed to function as the "Rotten Tomatoes" for anime.
+Anime Home is a web and mobile application designed to function as the "Rotten Tomatoes" for anime.
 It offers a platform where users can discover, rate, and discuss various anime series and movies.

 ## Features